 Maggie Rowbotham is a Portland-based comedy writer-performer.
-He is the co-host of The Post Atomic Horror podcast, and is currently the co-host of Kids Love Batman.
+She was the co-host of The Post Atomic Horror podcast, and is currently the co-host of Kids Love Batman.
 She formerly co-hosted, co-wrote and performed on the Sarcastic Voyage podcast and continues to make regular contributions to that show’s more recent incarnations.
-He is also the co-creator of the Star Trek fanfic project Endeavor.
+She is also the co-creator of the Star Trek fanfic project Endeavor.

 On her own, Maggie has made appearances on Destroy All Podcasts and Tinseltown with regular PAH guest Brian Lynch.
 She also produced the Forbidden to Interfere blog regularly for two years, wherein she provided comedic commentary on Marvel’s classic What If? series.

 Ron “AAlgar” Watt

 Ron “AAlgar” Watt is a Seattle-based comedy writer-performer.
 He was the co-host of The Post Atomic Horror podcast, as well as the creator/producer of the ongoing comedy podcast Sarcastic Voyage.
 He is also the co-creator of the Star Trek fanfic project Endeavor.